 To use the eye drop suspension:

-- Wash your hands thoroughly with soap and water before using the eye drop.
+- Wash your hands thoroughly with soap and water before using the eye drops.

 - Shake the bottle well before using.

-- Gently close your eyes and do not blink for the next 30 seconds.
+- Gently close your eyes and keep them closed for at least 30 seconds.

 - Wipe any excess liquid from your face with a clean tissue.

 - Replace and tighten the cap of the bottle.

 To use the eye ointment:

 - Wash and dry your hands before applying the ointment.

 - With your index finger, pull the lower eyelid down the eye to form a pouch.